-This 8,139 sq m building was completed in 2010, receiving the prestigious award of five Green Globes - the highest achievement for environmental and energy performance, and equivalent to LEED® Platinum.
+Occupied in 2011, Purcell has the f sustainable features: a green roof panels for domestic hot water pre space-heating demands, in conne its own closed loop geo-thermal e ii Arts & sCienCes ii This 8.139 sq m building was completed in 2010, receiving the prestigious award of five Green Globes -the highest achievement for environmental and energy performance, and equivalent to LEED® Platinum.

-Paired with the Charles E. Fipke Centre for Innovative Researchey are the first campus buildings in the world to each receiview Green Globes and also the first paired buildings to attain this distinction.
+Paired with the Charles E. Fipke Centre for Innovat they are the first campus buildings in the world to five Green Globes and also the first paired buildin this distinction.